awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-cloudwatch-events.md

 **Maintenance Window**
 Supported events include the following:
-+ State change for a Maintenance Window \(enabled or disabled\)
++ State change for a maintenance window \(enabled or disabled\)
-+ Change in a Maintenance Window target registration\.
++ Change in a maintenance window target registration\.
-+ Change in a Maintenance Window task registration\.
++ Change in a maintenance window task registration\.
-+ State change for a Maintenance Window execution\.
++ State change for a maintenance window execution\.
-+ State change for a Maintenance Window task execution\.
++ State change for a maintenance window task execution\.
-+ State change for a Maintenance Window task target invocation\.
++ State change for a maintenance window task target invocation\.

 **Parameter Store**
 Supported events include the following: